reysmerwvr/laravel-spanish-docs/notifications.md

                     ->content('This will be sent to #other');
     }

-También se puede utilizar una imagen como logo en vez de un emoji:
+También puedes utilizar una imagen como logo en vez de un emoji:

     /**
      * Get the Slack representation of the notification.